Log in as:

 • Hiring from within the auspice organization as a matter of policy rather than because it is the best person for the position.

-• Hiring a person who claims to know the Clubhouse model but is unable to give any references from Clubhouse International or Clubhouse International Training Bases.
+• Hiring a person who claims to know the Clubhouse model but is unable to give any references from Clubhouse International or Clubhouse International Training Centers.

 • Finding the right person for the job but then not hiring her/him because of a few thousand dollars difference in what they are asking for and you were planning to pay.